School-based initial teacher training

 All our trainees have a subject, or phase, school-based trainer who will be a teacher in the host school.
 The trainer will ensure you access training that fully complements and supports partnership training sessions, concentrating on appropriate phase or subject knowledge.
 In addition, each trainee will have a partnership tutor with phase or subject specialist knowledge, who will visit the school on a half-termly basis to observe and review trainee progress.

-Tuition fees for 2019/20 training with the North Lincolnshire SCITT Partnership will be £9,250.
-This includes those recruited through Oasis Academy Henderson Avenue for Primary School Direct and is inclusive of a PGCE awarded through our HEi Partner, Bishop Grosseteste University, Lincoln.
+Tuition fees for 2020/2021 training with the North Lincolnshire SCITT Partnership will be £9,250.
+This is inclusive of a PGCE awarded through our HEi Partner, Bishop Grosseteste University, Lincoln.

 Student Finance England will determine whether or not you are eligible for a maintenance grant under this system.
 They will work out the amount of government support you should receive.
 This will depend on your own and (in most cases) your legal guardian’s or spouse’s/partner’s income.